SergeyMi37/Using-ZPM-for-Node.js-1/README.md

 The case is based on my example of [IRIS Native API for Node.js](https://community.intersystems.com/post/websocket-client-js-iris-native-api-docker-micro-server)

 With Node.js you face the challenge to install additional __required__ components that need to be
-installed with sufficient privileges using npm.
+installed with sufficient privileges using __npm__.
 This step and adjusting access rights are covered in Dockerfile.
 But all your .js modules are handled by ZPM.

 The logic of the example hasn't changed.